TonicNoodles/TimerBot/README.md

 A White Check Mark is added to the users command message if it was accepted by the bot.

 A No Entry Sign is added to the users command message if it was not accepted by the bot.

+It also reloads when I send updates to GitHub!
+FUN!